Who are you, really?

 This is more than a theoretical construct for theological debate.
 As James K. A. Smith says:

 Theology is not some intellectual option to make us ‘smart’ Christians; it is the graced understanding that makes us faithful disciples.

 For now, take some time to prayerfully read Ephesians 1:3-14.
-Identify each of the ten "in Christ" terms and reflect on their significance for your self-identity.
-For instance, the first occurrence (verse 3) affirms that each follower of Jesus by virtue of being "in Christ" is "blessed with every spiritual blessing."
-For me that is not a call to striving and protecting; it is an invitation to acceptance and gratitude.
+Identify each of the ten “in Christ” (or the equivalent) terms and reflect on their significance for your self-identity.
+For instance, the first occurrence (verse 3) affirms that each follower of Jesus by virtue of being “in Christ” is “blessed with every spiritual blessing.”
+For me, that is not a call to striving and protecting; it is an invitation to acceptance and gratitude.

 In the next post, let’s explore how to embrace your identity “in Christ.”

 Let me know if you have a question or comment using this link.